 I started cooking at the age of 10 when I received my first cookbooks.
-Both my maternal grandmother, Genevieve a/k/a GG, and my mother, Belinda a/k/a BB, were home cooks in rural Northeastern Kansas with stellar reputations for cooking great dishes.
+Both my maternal grandmother, Genevieve (GG) and my mother, Belinda (BB) were home cooks in rural Northeastern Kansas with stellar reputations for cooking great dishes.
 I followed in their footsteps enjoying my days in the kitchen creating new dishes for my family as a young girl and teenager.

-Some years later I had the opportunity to work for a women lobbyist just a few years older then me.
-She pulled off organizing dinner parties for 30 guests like it was normal and routine.
-She had all of the fancy dishes, cooking utensils and fine linens, plus the confidence in the kitchen to ensure a successful party.
-I admired her abilities and was happy to learn her secrets as I helped execute these parties.
+Some years later I had the opportunity to work for a women lobbyist a few years older then me.
+She pulled off organizing dinner parties for 50 guests like it was normal and routine.
+She had all of the appropriate china, serving platters, cooking utensils and fine linens, plus the confidence in the kitchen to ensure a successful party.
+I admired her abilities and was happy to learn her secrets as I helped to execute these parties.
 She became my mentor in business and inspiration to elevate my cooking and entertaining skills.

 Over the years I have taken more cooking classes than I can remember.
-My job in the meetings and events industry gave me the chance to travel around the world so adding on an extra day to take a cooking class was a frequent benefit I enjoyed.
-One year I even invited a Frenchman to come to Kansas to spend several weeks teaching me how to cook French cuisine.
+My job in the meetings and events industry gave me the chance to travel around the world.
+Adding on an extra day to take a cooking class was a frequent benefit I enjoyed.
+One year I invited a Frenchman to come to Kansas to spend several weeks teaching me the basics of cooking French cuisine.
 Later in my career, I completed the hands-on classic cooking course from the Classic Culinary Academy located in Scottsdale, Arizona.

 My love of wine brought me into the wine business.
 I studied wine and became a Level One Certified Sommelier.
 For two years, I co-hosted an hour-long wine radio show, Good Libations, The Wine Show.
 After working in wine sales and operations for many years, I discovered the Boisset Collection, a luxury wine company with historical estates in France and California, where I now represent this portfolio directly to consumers.